serenity-is/docs/tutorials/movies/customizing_quick_search.md

 Local text keys for row fields are generated from *"Db." + (LocalTextPrefix for Row) + "." + FieldName*.

-Their values are generated from [DisplayName] attributes on your fields by but might be something else in another culture if they are translated.
+Their values are generated from [DisplayName] attributes on your fields but might be something else in another culture if they are translated.

-LocalTextPrefix corresponds to *ModuleName + "." + RowClassName* by default, but can be changed in Row fields constructor.
+LocalTextPrefix corresponds to *ModuleName + "." + RowClassName* by default but can be changed in the Row fields constructor.